Truist Enjoy Cash Card Review

 Pros

-- Choice of two rewards programs at sign-up — 1.5% flat rate, or 3% on gas and 2% on utilities and groceries
+- Choice of two rewards programs at sign-up

-- 10%-50% rewards booster option for Truist customers
+- 10%-50% rewards booster available for Truist customers

-- 12-month 0% APR on purchases
+- 0% intro APR on purchases for new cardholders

 - No annual fee

-- No foreign transaction fee
+- No foreign transaction fees

 Cons

-- $1,000 monthly spending cap on bonus rewards categories
+- $1,000 monthly rewards spending cap on 2% and 3% categories

 - No sign-up bonus or balance transfer lovin’

-- $25 redemption minimum for cashback
+- $25 reward redemption minimum applies

-- Unredeemed cashback expires after five years
+- Unredeemed cash back expires after five years

 Truist Enjoy Cash Credit Card cashback rewards spending categories